Henry Quincy Alexander: North Carolina House of Representatives

 In 1902, Alexander was elected as one of the three representatives representing Mecklenburg County in the North Carolina House of Representatives.
 He won the most votes in the Democratic primary, avoiding a runoff, securing his place on the ballot, and effectively guaranteeing his victory in the general election.
 He won reelection to a second term in 1904.
-Alexander introduced a successful bill that reduced the poll tax.
-He was also an active supporter of temperance in the legislature.
+In the legislature, Alexander introduced a successful bill that reduced the poll tax and he was also an active supporter of temperance.

 In 1906, while recovering from typhoid fever, Alexander decided to not seek reelection to the legislature.

 In his first term, Alexander belonged to the House Committee on Counties, Cities, Towns and Townships, House Committee on Health, House Committee on Insane Asylums, House Committee on Institutions for the Blind, House Committee on Institutions for the Deaf and Dumb, House Committee on Propositions and Grievances, and the House Committee on Private Bills.

 In his second term, Alexander chaired the House Committee on Counties, Cities, Towns and Townships and belonged to the House Committee on Health, House Committee on Institutions for the Blind, House Committee on Institutions for the Deaf and Dumb, and House Committee on Propositions and Grievances.

 North Carolina Farmers' Union

 In 1908, the Farmers' Union—drawing significant inspiration from the defunct Farmers' Alliance and, to a lesser extent, the Grange—organized a state affiliate in North Carolina.
 Alexander was elected as the inaugural president of the state affiliate.
 The union advocated for farmers by supporting measures to improve the education of farmers as well as the state education system more broadly, engaging in limited business ventures, and through cooperative efforts.

 Buoyed by superb leadership and adverse farming conditions, the state union became incredibly successful—more than the Grange or Farmers' Alliance had been in their time—even though the national union was comparatively smaller.
 From 1910 to 1914, the state union had the largest dues-paying membership of any state in the national union, and in 1913 it paid 37.1% of the national dues.
 In 1912, it had 33,358 due paying members, which didn't include inactive members and women.

 Alexander and the union supported progressive education measures, such as night schools, compulsory attendance, library expansion, free textbooks, and a six-month school schedule.
 Their support was instrumental in the adoption of such measures.
-Alexander stated "[t]his work of education is the most important mission of the Farmers' union.”
-Though later years saw Alexander and the union fight efforts to implement an eight-month school schedule.
+Alexander stated "[t]his work of education is the most important mission of the Farmers' union."
+However, later years saw Alexander and the union fight efforts to implement an eight-month school schedule.

 The organization reached its zenith in 1912.
 In 1913, union membership began a persistent decline, attributed to an increase in cotton prices and the executive committee's decision to stop paying organizers.
 Reflecting on this, Alexander said that the organization had grown rapidly and then "[t]he pendulum swung the other way" and that "[m]embership decreased with good prices for farm products."